CodeChrysalisCohort3/EliaAPI/README.md

 - In the body field, put a test object like below and make sure you are referencing a valid table entry:
   - `{"name": "insertedvalue"}`
 - Click on "SEND" on top right when ready.
-- If deleted correctly, the response text below in Postman will say "insertedvalue is deleted".
+- If deleted correctly, the response text below in Postman will say `"insertedvalue is deleted"`.
 - Now go back into PSQL and view the table and see if the value is deleted.